apache/pulsar-site/docs/concepts-messaging.md

 A consumer is selected by running a module operation `mod (partition index, consumer index)`.

-- If the number of a partitioned topic is **less** than the number of consumers:
+- If the number of partitions in a partitioned topic is **less** than the number of consumers:

   For example, in the diagram below, this partitioned topic has 2 partitions and there are 4 consumers.